jonreid/ViewControllerPresentationSpy/README.md

 Because this method can throw an exception, declare the Swift test method as `throws` and call the method with `try`.
 For Objective-C, pass in an NSError and check that it's not nil.

+### How can I invoke the closure passed to present(_:animated:completion:)?

+The production code completion handler is captured in the verifier's `capturedCompletion` property.

 ### How can I test something that's presented using DispatchQueue.main?

 Create an expectation in your test case.
 Fulfill it in the verifier's `testCompletion` block.
 Add a short wait at the start of the Assert phase.